LucasDesport/tiam-fr/docs/energy-sectors/industry/iron-steel/index.md

 | Natural gas                                                       | Biomethane            | 0%-100%             |                             |
 | Final production of steel                                         | 2018                  | Natural gas         | Biomethane                  | 0%-100%                                         |                                                  |

+This modeling of steel was leveraged in a publication about the net-negatvive emissions potential of the sector (Andrade et al., 2024)

 **Appendices**

 **Appendix 1: techno-economic assumption of steel manufacturing processes in TIAM-FR**